technofocus-pte/buildmoderniseaiappsdepth/Use case 08/Usecase08.md

 ### Task 3: Deploy the chat app and explore it

+1. Run the below command to set the resource group environment variable.

+   +++azd env set AZURE_RESOURCE_GROUP @lab.CloudResourceGroup(ResourceGroup1).Name+++

-1. Run the below command to deploy the app.
+3. Run the below command to deploy the app.

   +++azd deploy+++